Diabetes is a disease in which the blood glucose level is abnormally increased

 As the blood sugar increases, the following symptoms occur:

-The symptoms are present in both type 1 and type 2 diabetes but the symptoms of type 1 diabetes develop rapidly, within a few days to weeks, while the development of type 2 diabetes is usually gradual (up to 10 years).
+These symptoms are present in both type 1 and type 2 diabetes.
+The symptoms of type 1 diabetes develop rapidly, within a few days to weeks, while the development of type 2 diabetes is usually gradual (up to 10 years).
 During this period, the person can be free from symptoms.

 1921: Canadian doctor Frederick Banting and his 21-year-old medical student, Charles Best, were the first to extract insulin from a dog.
 In 1923, they were both honoured with the Nobel Prize.